hamdiBh/StarSchemaBenchMarkCSV/README.md

         (for all SSBM tables)
         dbgen -s 1 -T a

+	python dbgen.py
+	this will generate ssbRaw.csv:
+		combining part.csv and customer.csv  with the lineorder.csv
 These commands should generate the following files: customer.tbl  date.tbl      lineorder.tbl part.tbl      supplier.tbl

 You can easily generate larger files by modifying the scale parameter (-s).